top of page

 Kajutajuq

 So this is one of the strangest beings I've encountered, certainly in Canada, potentially anywhere.
 However, there are 2 similar creatures that often become interwoven and confusing.
-The common theme is they are giant heads walking around on legs, with breasts starting at their cheeks and a vulva on their chin.
+The common theme is that they are giant heads walking around on legs, with breasts starting at their cheeks and a vulva on their chin.
 I went back and forth on whether to include this or not, as I try to keep the maps open to any age group.
 I decided it was too unique to leave, and did my best to represent it as family-friendly as I could - if you want to make up a lie about a beard, that's your call.

 The motif can be broken down into 2 separate creatures: The Kajutajuq and the Tunituaruk (I've seen different spellings of each name).
-I don't want to go on a limb and say which is which, as I've read contradicting sources, but one lives in abandoned huts and igloos and will make you gravely ill if you see one, the other seems totally shy and benevolent.
+I don't want to go on a limb and say which is which, as I've read contradicting sources, but one lives in abandoned huts and igloos and will make you gravely ill if you see one, and the other seems totally shy and benevolent.
 So if you encounter one of these, apologies that I couldn't clear it up for you.

 Mishipeshu